 Below is a list of some of the spiritual effects of stress:

 *Difficulty expressing love-during periods of stress, we experience a reduction in our ability to express and feel love.
 We usually snap at and are irritable towards those closest to us.

 *Lack of joy-this is particularly true with longer periods of episodic stress and chronic stress.
 It is hard to be joyful when you are continually stressed out.

 *No peace-stress is the opposite of peace, and so when stress is present, there can be no peace.

 *No patience-when stressed we tend to be much more impatient with others.

-*Less kind and good-there was a study done that showed that when under stress, people were much less likely to help out another person in need.
-Empathy, caring, kindness and goodness are all reduced in the presence of too much stress.
+*Less kind and good- a study was done that showed that when under stress, people were much less likely to help out another person in need.
+Empathy, caring, kindness, and goodness are all reduced in the presence of too much stress.

-*Less gentleness-because we tend to me more short tempered, and more easily irritated and angered, the ability to be gentle becomes a challenge.
+*Less gentleness-because we tend to be more short-tempered, and more easily irritated and angered, the ability to be gentle becomes a challenge.

-So what can you do to reduce stress and reconnect with your spiritual self?
+What can you do to reduce the spiritual effects of stress and reconnect with your spirit?

 Prayer and meditation